Troubleshooting Government Macs: Common Problems and Fixes

 1. First, ensure the application is up to date.
 Developers release updates to address bugs and improve compatibility.

 2. If updating doesn’t solve the issue, try restarting the application.
-To do this, close the app completely and reopen it.
+Close the app completely and reopen it.

 Disk Utility

 Disk issues can lead to a range of problems.
-MAC systems come with a built-in Disk Utility tool to address these issues:
+MAC systems come with a built-in Disk Utility tool to address these:

 • Go to Applications » Utilities » Disk Utility.